commeta/php-cron-requests-events/README.md

 - $host="localhost"; // To run through the CLI console, enter your domain name and the path to the root directory of the site $document_root

 When selecting the CRON_DELAY parameter, you can look at the server logs, usually the host is polled every minute by a mass of bots.

+## Delay function launch
+To delay the launch of a function in the background, it is enough to add the function to the list of tasks with a specified interval or start time.
+- Set the startup mode to `multithreading=> false` and include include('cron.php') in your script.
+- The function must be defined in the cron.php file
+- Parameters are passed through task parameters `$cron_jobs[]['param']`

 ## CRON event handler